-a) Overcoming catastrophic forgetting:

-In this experiment, in order to analyze algorithms from the perspective of storing previous information, a new policy (denoted "Policy1") is constructed within the same neural network framework.
-However, Fisher information from previous tasks is not exploited here, whilst the agent learns a new task.
-In other words, the training for "Policy1" only depends on the current task information, with the exception of neural network parameters inherited directly from training previous tasks.
+a) Overcoming catastrophic forgetting: In this experiment, in order to analyze algorithms from the perspective of storing previous information, a new policy (denoted "Policy1") is constructed within the same neural network framework.
+However, FI from previous tasks is not exploited here, whilst the agent learns a new task.
+In other words, the training for Policy1 only depends on the current task information, with the exception of neural network parameters inherited directly from training previous tasks.

-First, we evaluate the SMT-GPS and "Policy1" at 200 positions randomly selected around the 4 initial tasks.
-Experimental results presented in Figure 4 illustrate that once the agent has learned the control policy for 4 tasks, the SMT-GPS can almost complete peg insertion at all test tasks, both in terms of the distance to target and success rate.
-However, "Policy1" fails in some areas around the training tasks.
+First, we evaluate the SMT-GPS and Policy1 at 200 positions randomly selected around the four initial tasks.
+Experimental results presented in Fig. 4 illustrate that once the agent has learned the control policy for four tasks, the SMT-GPS can almost complete peg insertion at all test tasks, both in terms of the distance to target and success rate.
+However, Policy1 fails in some areas around the training tasks.

-Results show that the SMT-GPS algorithm outperforms "Policy1" for completing the insertion task.
+Results show that the SMT-GPS algorithm outperforms Policy1 for completing the insertion task.
 This is due to use of the EWC algorithm to optimize the SMT-GPS approach.
-However, "Policy1" is capable of self-optimizing only at the current task without taking Fisher information of previous tasks into account.
-Specifically, "Policy1" lacks the second term on the right-hand of equation (6).
+However, Policy1 is capable of self-optimizing only at the current task without taking FI of previous tasks into account.
+Specifically, Policy1 lacks the second term on the right-hand side of (6).
 Thus, equipped with the EWC algorithm which utilizes previous task information, the proposed SMT-GPS is able to complete different sequentially presented tasks in this experiment.
 Further, it can exploit previously learned information without catastrophic forgetting, that is, it has the ability to learn knowledge continuously.